Nerixyz/c2-logs/README.md

 # c2-logs

 Capture, filter and analyze logs from [Chatterino](https://chatterino.com) without restarting the application on Windows.
 You can download a prebuilt application from the [releases tab](https://github.com/Nerixyz/c2-logs/releases).
-This program uses [Windows' Debugger API](https://learn.microsoft.com/en-us/windows/win32/api/debugapi/) to capture logs from Chatterino.
+This program uses [Windows' Debugger API](https://learn.microsoft.com/en-us/windows/win32/api/debugapi/) to capture logs from Chatterino and calls [`QLoggingCategory::setFilterRules`](https://doc.qt.io/qt-6/qloggingcategory.html#setFilterRules).

 ## Usage

 1. Open Chatterino regularly
-2. Run `c2-logs` (or `./c2-logs.exe`)
-3. In Chatterino, run `/c2-set-logging-rules chatterino.*.debug=true` (or `/c2-set-logging-rules *.debug=true`) to enable debug logging.
+2. Run `c2-logs -r chatterino.*.debug=true` (if you don't have it in your `PATH`, run it using `.\c2-logs.exe`)

 You can filter the logs by providing arguments.
 The default mode is `exclude`, meaning any category you provide will be excluded.